Reference

 FusedGradedMatrix{T,D<:AbstractMatrix{T},S<:SectorRange}

 Block-diagonal matrix produced by matricizing an AbstractGradedArray.
-Each diagonal block corresponds to a coupled sector from fusing codomain/domain legs.
+Each stored block corresponds to a coupled sector that lives on both the codomain and the domain.

 Fields: